Yusuf bin Ahmad al-Kawneyn: Biography

 He is accredited in certain areas for the introduction of black-headed fat-tailed sheep also known as Berbera Blackhead.

 Described by some as a Sharif, he has been described as "the most outstanding saint in Somaliland".
 Yusuf's son Muhia ad-Din Yusuf Aw-Barkhadle is listed as Emir of Harar in 1038AD.

 The sheikh is also known for spreading the Islamic faith to Southeast Asia, after traveling there from Zeila.
 He is also known as being a member of the Somali 'Diwan al-awliya' (Famous Saints of Somali Origin).

-In the Maldives, he is called Saint Abu Barakat al Barbari ("Blessed father of Barbari") and whose religious name was Shaykh Yusuf al Kawneyn.
-He is credited with spreading Islam in the islands, establishing the Hukuru Miskiiy Mosque, and converting the Maldivian population into Islam.
-Ibn Battuta states the Maldivian king was converted by Abu Al Barakat Al Berber ("blessed father").
-The Shaykh reportedly converted the islands into Islam by convincing the local King, Sultan Mohammed Al Adil, after having subdued Ranna Maari, a demon coming from the sea.

 Family and Ancestral legacy

 Sheikh Yusuf Al Kawneyn is also associated with the Walashma dynasty of Ifat and Adal, which was a medieval Muslim dynasty in the Horn of Africa.
 It governed the Ifat and Adal Sultanates in what are parts of present-day Somaliland, Djibouti and eastern Ethiopia.
 Sheikh Yusuf is described by some historians as being the ancestor of this royal family.
 He is also known as representing the spiritual legacy of the Ifat and Adal Sultanates.
-Some historians trace Sheikh Yusuf Al Kawneyn to the Gadabursi clan, which primarily inhabits the horn of Africa.
+Some historians trace Sheikh Yusuf Al Kawneyn to the Gadabursi clan, which primarily inhabits the Horn of Africa.
+According to Somalis of Issa, the Wardiq one of their sub clans are also descendants of this saint.
+This Issa tradition revolves around the induction of Harla clans into Somali lineage such as Horoone.
+A few ethnic groups in modern southern Ethiopia claim descent from Aw Barkhadle which include Silt'e and Wolane people.
+A descendant of Barkhadle was one of the key negotiators during the surrender of Emirate of Harar in 1887 to the Abyssinians.